 The vaccine is very safe and no different from other common vaccines.
 The most common side effect is soreness at the injection site.
-Millions of doses have now been given all over the world.
+Millions of doses have now been given worldwide.
 As for all medicines and vaccines, ongoing surveillance continues to monitor safety.

 HPV vaccination offers the best protection against genital warts and HPV-related cancers.
-While most HPV-related cancers cannot be screened for, the cervical screening programme detects cell changes on the cervix.
+While most HPV-related cancers cannot be screened for, the cervical screening programme detects if there is HPV present.